Dr. Zeina Baalbaki

 Dr. Zeina Baalbaki joined UBC as a Lecturer for the Environmental Engineering program in 2022.
 She earned her Ph.D. in Chemical Engineering from McGill University in 2016.
 Her doctoral research focused on monitoring and predicting the fate of contaminants of emerging concern, including pharmaceuticals and illicit drugs, in wastewater treatment systems.

-Following her Ph.D., Dr. Baalbaki has spent over 5 years in environmental consulting where she worked on several industrial water management projects across Canada and the US.
+Dr. Baalbaki is registered as a Professional Engineer (P.Eng) in British Columbia.
+Following her Ph.D., she has spent over 5 years in environmental consulting where she worked on several industrial water management projects across Canada and the US.
 Her consulting work has involved the design and optimization of water treatment systems, evaluation of emerging water technologies, design and execution of laboratory and pilot-scale tests, as well as water quality modelling and simulation.
 She has worked with several oil and gas producers and mining companies across North America to improve their water reuse and disposal practices.
 Dr. Baalbaki’s research interests include water management, contaminants of emerging concern, water quality modelling and innovative water treatment technologies.

 Environmental design, water management and reuse, sustainability in environmental engineering, contaminants of emerging concern, environmental modelling, water technology, emissions management, interactive learning